Relation Field Type

 guidance (string): Optional.

-Help text or instructions for the field, assisting users in selecting the correct related case. -
+Help text or instructions for the field, assisting users in understanding what related cases to select. -

 required (boolean): Optional.